vinaygopinath/androidtutorial/app/views/concept_lessons/_android_listview.html.md

 * simple_list_item_1 : A list Item with single TextView
 * simple_list_item_2 : A List Item  with 2 texviews in 2 different lines
 * simple_expandable_list_item_1 : A List Item with Expandable View.
-List Items in listview can be of 2 types.
+List Items in Android listview can be of 2 types.
 First, which just displays all content(simple listview item).Second, an expandable listitem which contains some hidden data.
 This hidden data can be viewed if a user clicks on expand/collapse button.
 * simple_list_item_single_choice : A List Item with a radio button after textView.
 You can use this when you want to get a choice from the user.
 * simple_list_item_multiple_choice: A List Item with a Check Box after textview.
 You can use this when you want to get multiple choices from the user.